 if you’re a B2B marketer, you already know that LinkedIn ads have become a necessary tool both for looking for new leads.

 LinkedIn Ads has several unique advantages that put it in a class of its own.
-Depending on marketing goals and your business, it might be just a good channel to help your business attract customers and grow.
+Depending on digital marketing goals and your business, it might be just a good channel to help your business attract customers and grow.

-LinkedIn Ads is a powerful tool for marketing any product, brand or service to small businesses and business professionals.
+LinkedIn Ads is a powerful tool for digital marketing any product, brand, or service to small businesses and business professionals.
 LinkedIn Ads is the official name of the business network’s advertising product, which is a self-service tool allowing anyone to place and create an ad on the network’s website at linkedin.com.

-One cause of this form of marketing is fairly powerful is that LinkedIn advertising allows marketers to target their messages to particular business audiences on the network, such as people with a job function or specific job title, or those who live in a certain geographic region.
+One cause of this form of digital marketing is fairly powerful is that LinkedIn advertising allows marketers to target their messages to particular business audiences on the network, such as people with a job function or specific job title, or those who live in a certain geographic region.
 Advertising can also be targeted based on company size or name and demographic factors such as gender and age.